nasami14/CognitiveServices/README.md

 ***

 ### 1. Custom Vision Service
-We create new custom vision service using Azure subscription.
-My location is still going to be set to south central US.
-Im going to keep using my existing research group as you see in the following pictures.
+In this project I will use my existing Azure pass.
+First, I create a custom vision service using Azure subscription.
+My location is still going to be set to south central US and I keep using my existing research group as you see in the following pictures.
 The service will be created and deployed just in few minutes.

 ![create_new_custom_vision_services_on_azure_](https://user-images.githubusercontent.com/26039303/49919411-c5b80d80-fea6-11e8-8c4b-4a6ea671b8b4.png)